 It is an increasingly popular procedure and is in high demand, especially among those who have lost large amounts of weight.

-You may choose to have an arm lift if you are looking to boost your self-esteem and remove:
+Patients may choose to have an arm lift if they have:

 - Excess skin after major weight loss

 - Drooping skin as a result of ageing or heredity

 - Excess fat deposits and cellulite

 Arm Lift Surgery Candidates

 Who are the Ideal Candidates for an Arm Lift?